About the Journal

 In-House Submission Policy

-In-house submissions (manuscripts authored by editors or members of the editorial board) may be submitted for consideration but are not given priority over other manuscripts.
-To preserve impartiality, editors and editorial board members must exclude themselves as an editor for any manuscript authored by themselves or members of their own institution.
+In-house submissions (manuscripts authored by editors or members of the editorial board) may be submitted for consideration, but are not given priority over other manuscripts.
+To preserve impartiality, editors and editorial board members must exclude themselves as editor for any manuscript authored by themselves or members of their own institution.
 Otherwise, they follow the same editorial process as all other manuscripts.
-The editorial decision is based on the reviewers' recommendations and alignment with the scope and standards of the journal.
+The editorial decision is based on the reviewers' recommendations and on alignment with the journal's scope and standards.

 Open Access Policy